Why Adaptive Instruction is Key for Differentiated STEM Learning

 With adaptive learning, software guides students through a customized learning journey, personalizing content and providing feedback based on students’ responses and demonstrated understanding.
 Using artificial intelligence and machine learning technologies, adaptive learning platforms respond in real time with tailored practice and learning paths based on previous responses.

-Adaptive learning also provides teachers insight into student performance, allowing them to “ devote their attention where it will have the most impact.”
+Adaptive learning also provides teachers insight into student performance, allowing them to “devote their attention where it will have the most impact.”
 Teachers can monitor data to clarify misconceptions and measure curriculum effectiveness as a whole.
 Plus, adaptive learning saves educators time by reducing the need to create a vast collection of differentiated materials.

 Why does adaptive learning matter?

 Remember Vygotsky and the Zone of Proximal Development (ZPD)?
 The ZPD is the “distance between the actual developmental level as determined by independent problem solving and the level of potential development” (Vygotsky, 1978).
-When given proper support and scaffolds, a student experiences a “boost” to complete a more challenging task.
+When given proper support and scaffolds, a student experiences a boost to complete a more challenging task.
 Adaptive learning provides that lift through personalized features that respond to in-the-moment performance.
 A learner receives just the right amount of challenge and proper levels of support to advance on their unique learning journey.

 Other benefits of adaptive learning:

-- Students feel more “in control” of their learning.
+- Students feel more in control of their learning.
 They don’t have to worry about falling behind or rushing ahead of the group, instead focusing and thriving at their customized pace.
 Lowered stress and increased self-direction are also common.

 - Data drives instruction.
 Teachers can use insights from adaptive learning platforms to impact future lessons with targeted skill practice.
 They can also track data to showcase progress.